marcelpetrick/DevNotes/BeenThereSeenThat/20251122_Google_DevFest_Munich/README.md

 ## segun famisa - staff engineer at mozilla
 * getting started with android xr
-* furefox for android
+* firefox for android
-* ehat is it and why should we use it? galaxy xr from google..androids pick on mixed reality space
+* what is it and why should we use it? galaxy xr from google..androids pick on mixed reality space
-* from history of mobile devices. adnfoid broguht computing power to most of the peoplem.not able to afford an iphone or mac..found android phone. and then get etuff done
+* from history of mobile devices. android brought computing power to most of the people, not able to afford an iphone or mac..found android phone. and then get stuff done
-* once the cost of manufacturing goes down: way more poularity for thise devices
+* once the cost of manufacturing goes down: way more popularity for those devices
 * xr for extended reality
-* er is more than ar..also feedbakc of the augnented rality..mix of virtual and real world
+* xr is more than ar..also feedback of the augmented reality..mix of virtual and real world
-* concepts: subspaces or subsets of spcae where you can ppave 3d items ir 2d ui elements
+* concepts: subspaces or subsets of space where you can place 3d items or 2d ui elements
-* cobcept: spatial panels
+* concept: spatial panels
 * orbiters as floating elements
-* levels of support: baiv support does work by default, large acreen apps will be rendered like large screens
+* levels of support: basic support does work by default, large screen apps will be rendered like large screens
-* use jetpack conpoae to power your app
+* use jetpack compose to power your app
-* easy checks if someyhing has spatialconfigustion: font check for device clases. check for feautres
+* easy checks if something has spatial configuration: font check for device classes. check for features
 * androiduyf as test app for lots of google features

 -------

-## christian kuhn - head if innovation
+## christian kuhn - head of innovation
 * from cars to catwalks
-* explirer mindset..explore the wolrld, technolgy and also myself
+* explorer mindset..explore the world, technology and also myself
-* bring entrepreneurially mindset to big corporaations
+* bring entrepreneurial mindset to big corporations
-* first bubble: whrn engineering meets reality: find some learnings
+* first bubble: when engineering meets reality: find some learnings
-  * idea to revolutionize the kady mile logistics
+  * idea to revolutionize the last mile logistics
-  * real life wall hit. simulation steps out to stuttgart. thwt teat crashed the project.
+  * real life wall hit. simulation steps out to stuttgart. that test crashed the project.
-  * innocationndoes not fail because of bad technologies
+  * innovation does not fail because of bad technologies
   * it fails because of
-  * without solving a rwal peovlem..innovation musses the mark
+  * without solving a real problem..innovation misses the mark
-  * overengineerinf a non problem
+  * overengineering a non problem
-  * ferris wheel for transportation did not work..with presorting..wrong addumptions
+  * ferris wheel for transportation did not work..with presorting..wrong assumptions
   * 2016 ai powered cargo camera
   * innovation is not about defending your first idea
-  * it is about eilling to kill your favorite idea the moment feeedbakc makes it wrong
+  * it is about being willing to kill your favorite idea the moment feedback makes it wrong
- * why do uou go from automative to fadhion?
+ * why do you go from automotive to fashion?
-   * fashion is the fastest test lab in earth
+   * fashion is the fastest test lab on earth
    * it is not what the product does, but what it means
-   * jacket which has nfc chip to handle mastervard and ski pass
+   * jacket which has nfc chip to handle mastercard and ski pass
-   * fashion prefrence id..which is carried tover to llm and from one place to another
+   * fashion preference id..which is carried over to llm and from one place to another
-   * ai acccerlates everything..the inly safeguard is clariy. the challenge is not yo code a solution..but yo get yo knwo the roght problem you enat to solve
+   * ai accelerates everything..the only safeguard is clarity. the challenge is not to code a solution..but to get to know the right problem you want to solve
-   * ai blurs induatry bou daries
+   * ai blurs industry boundaries
    * innovation is about moving people
-   * innvoation should not be a feature. it shall be something to move people
+   * innovation should not be a feature. it shall be something to move people

 --------

 # johanne pirker - tum and tu graz..how ai is shaping our games

-* strams at twitch: to talk about indiy games and computer science
+* streams at twitch: to talk about indie games and computer science
 * demis hassabis: alphafold googles deepmind chief who designed games received the nobel prize last year
-* coming close to: making ai mobe closer to avtire like in movies
+* coming close to: making ai move closer to active like in movies
 * illusion of freedom..delusion of choices? for games
-* free world strtegies..can you go wherever you want to do?
+* free world strategies..can you go wherever you want to do?
-* responsive ai and adaptive: but does not unvovle real learning..limited awt of choices
+* responsive ai and adaptive: but does not involve real learning..limited set of choices
-* finely tunung of the level of artificial stufpidity
+* finely tuning of the level of artificial stupidity
 * graph with the categorization of games
-* balancing: infinite shots..it is a shooter. eith just rheee shots it will e ba survivelal hame..only one oarameter chnaged
+* balancing: infinite shots..it is a shooter. with just three shots it will be a survival game..only one parameter changed
-* monte carlo simuation to ttes tdifferent aspects of this realm
+* monte carlo simulation to test different aspects of this realm
-* evaluating llms throguh communiction games: endless stories
+* evaluating llms through communication games: endless stories
 * oasis-ai.org predictive system. not a single line of code
 *
 --------------